-SELL CLAUDE FLIGHT LINOCUTS – VALUATION & APPRAISAL IN 2019.
+SELL CLAUDE FLIGHT LINOCUT – VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2020.

 We can help you to sell Claude Flight original artwork with a free valuation.
 We are interested in purchasing original linocut prints by Claude Flight.
 Clients in the U.K., Europe, USA and worldwide regularly sell Claude Flight artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 For a Claude Flight Valuation please contact the gallery with details:

 Phone: 01590 678230 or from abroad +44 1590 678230

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.

 Claude flight was born in London in 1881 to Walter Flight.
 His full name is Walter Claude Flight and he is also known as W.Claude Flight.
 He was a painter printmaker but mainly known for pioneering and producing lino cut prints in the 1920’s and 1930’s.
 He was very passionate about lino cut printing as it bought art to the masses using low cost materials.
 Lino cutting was very popular in schools and many can recall doing them at school.